Detailed description and instructions on exactly how to make your own yogurt from powdered milk--better than store-bought!

 Pour the hot water out of the Thermos and reserve in a container.
 Return about 1/2 cup of the hot water to the Thermos.

-Add the milk mixture and mix.
+Add the milk powder and mix.
 Put a candy thermometer into the Thermos or use your instant-read thermometer after every addition of water.
 Alternately add hot water and regular-temperature water, mixing after each addition, so that Thermos is almost full (about an inch below where the stopper will come) and temperature is between 110 and 120 Farenheit.

 If temperature is higher, let mixture sit until temperature has dropped into the correct range.
 If temperature is lower, remove some of the mixture and heat it, then return it to the Thermos and check temperature again.
 If temperature is too low or too high, the yogurt will not culture.